POPInNow/Repo/README.md

 there is already data cached in the `Repo`, all valid data will be returned following the
 "cache-then-upstream" pattern - if cache exists, it will be returned first, and the upstream will
 be hit once the cache is returned.

 `MultiRepo` follows the same API but expects an additional `key` argument to identify which `Repo`
 instance it is interacting with.

-### Adding Data into Repo Instances

-`Repo` instances manipulated in two different ways - the `push()` and `replace()` functions.

-`push()` is used to append a single piece of data into the `Repo` instance - it will become the
-latest valid data and will reset any cache timeouts.
-A variant exists to push a list of data, named
-`pushAll()`.

-`replace()` is used to replace a single piece of data into the `Repo` instance - it will erase any
-already cached data, reset cache timeouts, and then be inserted, becoming the latest valid data.
-A variant exists to replace an entire list of data, named `replaceAll()`.

-`MultiRepo` follows the same API but expects an additional `key` argument to identify which `Repo`
-instance it is interacting with.